-- Department of Veterans Affairs HSR&D Funding Opportunities - (Health Services Research and Development Service, Veterans Administration (HSR&D)) - This page provides information on Veterans Administration HSR&D funding programs and research solicitations.
+- Department of Veterans Affairs Health Services Research & Development Funding - (Health Services Research and Development Service, Veterans Administration (HSR&D)) - This page provides information on Veterans Administration HSR&D funding programs and research solicitations.

 - DOD Congressionally Directed Medical Research Programs - (Department of Defense (DoD) U.S.) - Provides a brief description and key elements of all award mechanisms.

 - Enhancing post-market surveillance through developing registries for medical device epidemiology (U01) - (Food and Drug Administration (FDA)) - This grant would support efforts to address identified gaps in the current postmarket surveillance system by developing new methodologies for registry data collection and linkage.